melody-curriculum/computational-thinking/README.md

 > Instructor Note: Have students refine their steps, till they get something like, in order to add all the numbers between 1 to blank, you follow this formula: ("blank"/2) * ("blank"+1).
 Once students have refined their algorithm, debrief and discuss "what can we draw from this exercise of using computational thinking?"

+## How does Computational Thinking Relate to Computers?

+Getting computers to help us solve a real-world problem involves first thinking about what steps need to be taken to solve the problem.
+We then need to use our technical skills to actually get the computer to follow a series of steps.
+Although it is sometimes thought that computers do much of the heavy lifting, we actually need to tell the computer exactly what steps to follow and in what order.
+For example, imagine that you are creating a log in system for your cool new website.
+You need to tell the computer that if a user is visiting your site for the first time you need him or her to sign up, and that you want to securely store their username and password in a database.
+However, if your user is a returning client, you want to allow him or her to enter in their username and password and check whether or not those credentials match what is stored.
+You then need to specify what happens next - is your user redirected to their profile or some other page?

 <a name="pseudo-code"></a>
 ## Pseudo Code (10 min)